 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Clay County, MO, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in Clay County, MO and beyond – you are securing your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing lawyers, our legal team is available 24/7 and offers expertise in the following areas for residents in Clay County and beyond:
+If you partner with a Combs Waterkotte DWI administrative hearing lawyer in or around Clay County, MO, you’re not just hiring a top-rated DWI administrative hearing lawyer lawyer in Clay County, MO and beyond – you are safeguarding your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Clay County and beyond:

-Don’t Wait—Contact a Clay County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Clay County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Clay County, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
 Act fast to get a Clay County, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Clay County, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free case review.
+Our Clay County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.